ritvikrao/public_systems_projects/Assignment7_ConcurrentArtists/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Ritvik Rao
 - How many hours did it take you to complete this assignment?
+3
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - none
 - (Optional) What was your favorite part of the assignment?
+My favorite part was experimenting with my program to see how it affected the output.
 - (Optional) How would you improve the assignment?

 # Logistics